 Do I need employers’ liability insurance if I am self-employed?

 You don’t need to have an employers’ liability policy if you are self-employed and work alone or with a partner who is also self-employed.
 You also won’t need one if you are a non-limited company employing immediate family members (listed above).Does a limited company need Employers Liability insurance?

 Limited companies are required to have Employers Liability insurance if they employ one or more people.
 You will also need EL cover if you have more than one director.
 Unlike non-limited companies, this applies regardless of whether you exclusively hire the immediate family members listed above.

 Do I need employers’ liability insurance for part-time workers?

 Yes.
-If you meet the criteria laid out at the start of the article, you will need to have employers liability cover for your part-time employees.
-For example, you largely run your business by yourself but have a part-time assistant you will need cover if you are a limited company or a non-limited company and your assistant is not an immediate family member.
+If you meet the criteria laid out at the start of the article, you will need to have employers’ liability cover for your part-time employees.
+For example, if you largely run your business by yourself but have a part-time assistant, you will need cover if you are a limited company or a non-limited company and your assistant is not an immediate family member.